mattwar/Dumbo/src/Dumbo/Strategies.md

 - ### Hidden (Heirarchy)

-    This tagged union is implemented as a record with private nested derived records for each tag state and assocated values.
+    This tagged union is implemented as a record with private nested derived records for each tag state and associated values.

     It has the smallest footprint (8 bytes).
     It always allocates.